 To review:

-- Navigate to Operations → Leases → Lease Abstract → OpEx tab.
+- Navigate to Operations (on the left-side navigation menu) → Leases → Lease Abstract → OpEx tab.

 - Review: